Running Short Workshops and Talks – Introducing how we work within Creative Kinesiology

 - Ali Ashby ACKRP – Creative Kinesiology practitioner, mentor and trainer

-- The workshop fee is £150 to include refreshments and the workshop manual.
+- The workshop fee is £150 – to include background notes and refreshments

 How to join this course:

-Please contact Ali Ashby (details below) for enquiries and to book your place.
+Please contact Ali Ashby (details below) for enquiries or for a registration form to book your place.

 Refreshments and training space: